ppy/osu-wiki/news/2024/2024-07-20-coe-1v1-tournament-registrations-are-live.md

 ### How do I register?

-[Join the tournament's Discord](https://discord.com/invite/zJ7e6cTVFh) and simply schedule a qualifier lobby, following the instructions in the `#announcements` channel.
+[Join the tournament's Discord server](https://discord.com/invite/zJ7e6cTVFh) and simply schedule a qualifier lobby, following the instructions in the `#announcements` channel.
 These are entirely automated and anyone is free to participate until **July 28, 23:59 UTC**, even if you're not attending COE.
 (Entrants without a ticket will be removed when qualifiers end).

 The top 16 from qualifiers will be invited to play the bracket stage in-person at COE.